easybuilders/easybuild-docs/docs/configuration.md

 #### Active module naming scheme (`--module-naming-scheme`) {: #module_naming_scheme }

-*default*: `EasyBuildModuleNamingScheme`
+*default*: `SimpleBuildModuleNamingScheme`

-The module naming scheme that should be used by EasyBuild can be specified using the `module-naming-scheme` configuration setting.
+The module naming scheme that should be used by SimpleBuild can be specified using the `module-naming-scheme` configuration setting.

 ``` shell